oyanzhi/tp/docs/UserGuide.md

 ### <font color=#f88379>Listing all active clients</font> : `activelist`

-Shows a list of all active clients in FinHub.
+Displays a list of all active clients in FinHub.

 Format: `activelist`